 Dr. Brock’s focus is on drugs that target and dismantle the immunosuppressive microenvironment, a phenomenon whereby a tumour forms a protective shield or environment around itself made up of immune cells, and commands these immune cells to actively suppress any errant immune cell, wandering into the area, not to attack the cancer.

-The Brockman Medical Research Foundation grant supports the first-of-its-kind adjuvant epigenetic therapy after surgery for lung cancer.
+The Brockman Foundation funding supports the first-of-its-kind adjuvant epigenetic therapy after surgery for lung cancer.